libp2p/cpp-libp2p/example/01-echo/README.md

 ## C++ Server and Client

-Currently, `libp2p_echo_server` can operate in two modes - via Plaintext or SECIO security protocols.
+Currently, `libp2p_echo_server` can operate in two modes - via Plaintext or Noise security protocols.
-By default, it is launched in SECIO secured mode.
+By default, it is launched in Noise secured mode.
 To run it with Plaintext exclusive mode just add `-insecure` command-line argument.

 ```bash